ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/kafka.md

  - The biggest limitation is the engine doesn't support direct reading from Kafka topic (insertion works, but reading doesn't), thus the direct `SELECT` queries will fail.
  - Rapidly dropping and recreating the table or specifying the same ClickHouse Keeper path to different engines might cause issues.
 As best practice you can use the `{uuid}` to avoid clashing paths.
  - To make repeatable reads possible messages cannot be consumed from multiple partitions on a single thread.
 On the other hand the Kafka consumers has to be polled regularly to keep them alive.
 As a result of these two we decided to only allow creating multiple consumer if `kafka_thread_per_consumer` is enabled, otherwise it is too complicated to avoid issues regarding polling consumers regularly.
+ - Consumers created by the new storage engine do not show up in [`system.kafka_consumers`](../../../operations/system-tables/kafka_consumers.md) table.

 **See Also**